 Growth v Fixed Mindsets - A person's outlook on change and development can be categorized into growth and fixed mindsets.
 People with growth mindsets tend to believe in the possibility of change at the micro and macro levels - from self to society.
 They tend to see difficulty as an opportunity.
-People with fixed mindsets, tend to believe that change is not so likely.
+People with fixed mindsets tend to believe that change is not so likely.
 People with growth mindsets are more likely to persevere and work through difficulties rather than give up.
-Growth mindsets are like having an open mind and fixed mindsets are like a closed mind.
+Growth mindsets are like having an open mind, and fixed mindsets are like a closed mind.

 Resilience - The capacity to sustain oneself in challenging situations.
 The ability to keep on a positive pathway following setbacks.
 Resilience is important to continuous positive development.
 Sense of Purpose, Perseverance, Ownership, and Growth Mindsets all contribute to resilience and development.
-Resilience is not simply a fixed individual quality.
-It varies throughout life, according to personal circumstances and the relationship with one's environment.
-Therefore, the CAST assessment can potentially improve resilience by heightening the awareness of an individual and their professional context.

 Supportive - Demanding Scales - Development is spurred both by demands and support.
-Demands push, focus, and stretch a person, while support encourages and enables.
+Demands can push, focus, and stretch a person, while support encourages and enables.
 It is the balance of the two that leads to optimal development.

 Our first experiences of development are as an infant.
 They are significantly influenced by our parents and other caregivers.
 This continues throughout childhood and into adulthood.
 The word parent derives from the Latin verb 'parere' - 'to bring forth, develop or educate'.
-Therefore, parenting style has general relevance - to the work with clients, colleagues, and teams.
+Therefore, parenting style has general relevance to the work with clients, colleagues, and teams.
 A person often has a similar approach to other people's development as they do to their own.
 By using a horizontal demanding scale and a vertical supportive scale, four quadrants are created.